 The primary purpose of the campus parking compliance program is to provide safe and accessible parking for Cornell community members and visitors to the university.
 To ensure parking availability, all drivers are expected to park legally.
-If a parking violation occurs, the driver or registered owner of the vehicle is responsible for payment of the citation.
-Citation appeals may be submitted within ten (10) days of issuance; instructions are printed on the back of the citation.
+If a parking violation occurs, the driver or registered owner of the vehicle is responsible for the payment of the citation.

-New York State has granted Cornell the right to enforce its parking rules as described in our Rules and Regulations.
+New York State has granted Cornell the right to enforce its parking rules as described in the Rules and Regulations.

 The “Boot”, a wheel-locking device, is used to immobilize the vehicles of drivers who have:

 - accrued three or more unpaid parking citations.

 - displayed a forged, altered, or unauthorized parking permit.